TurboWafflz/ImaginaryInfinity-Calculator/README.md

 - **Linux**
 	- Primary development and testing OS.
 Should have the best support
 - **Web** (repl.it)
+- **Android**
+	- Termux support covers all or most features including installation.

 **ImaginaryInfinity Calculator has partial support for the following platforms:**
 - **Haiku**